sherlifelix/blog/_posts/2019-07-02-why-are-there-no-trees-in-grasslands-unique-features-of-the-few-successful-trees-present.md

 description: >-
   The grasslands cover vast areas of land in almost all continents.
 The ones that we are most aware ...
+keywords: >-
-keywords: 'Why are there no trees in grasslands , unique features of trees in grasslands '
+  Why are there no trees in grasslands , unique features of trees in grasslands, no trees in savannah, flat trees of the savanna, pradators of trees in savanna,
 blog_category: Nature
 main: true
 ---